If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 How soon should my group check in?

-Doors open approximately 30 minutes before tour time.
+We start checking in people approximately 30 minutes before tour time.
 All pedalers must sign a liability waiver first.
 Riders under 18 years of age must have the liability waiver signed by a parent or guardian.

 Are there any age restrictions for the Duke City Pedaler?